 Call ACT Customer “Care” if you need to: 319-337-1270

-Starting in 2017, all Ohio juniors began taking either the ACT or SAT at their high school in the spring as many in other states have been doing for years.
-Nearly all Ohio schools opted for the ACT given on February 27th or March 20th in 2018.
-Students who’ve take the ACT before on their own have noticed these states results are slower than national test date results to arrive.
+All Ohio juniors take either the ACT or SAT at their high school in late winter just as many in other states also do.
+The majority of Ohio schools opted for the ACT in a pencil to paper format given on February 20th or March 12th in 2018; those taking the SAT or testing online have different dates.
+Students who’ve taken the ACT before on their own have noticed these states results are slower than national test date results to arrive.